Journalism

 Always Go

-A memoir, written shortly after leaving a decade in journalism.
+A memoir, written after a decade in journalism.

 Set against wild, on-the-ground reporting covering Venezuela's transformation into a failed state, as well as conflict and crisis across the globe, this is a story of the collision of idealism and reality, and the search for purpose when the very institutions meant to uphold truth fall short.
 Gupta's journey begins with a youthful dream to hold power to account and culminates in profound disillusionment with the very industry to which he dedicates himself.